EasyJet CEO warns Britain could be left behind on travel

-Retail & ConsumerEasyJet CEO warns Britain could be left behind on travel

-The chief executive of airline easyJet (EZJ.L) said Britain was likely to be left behind the rest of Europe if the government does not allow quarantine-free travel to most of the continent.
+LONDON, May 6 (Reuters) - The chief executive of airline easyJet said Britain was likely to be left behind the rest of Europe if the government does not allow quarantine-free travel to most of the continent.

 Britain will on Friday announce its “green list” of low risk places where people can travel without needing to quarantine on their return home, but reports suggest that just a handful of countries will make the list, with major destinations like Spain and Greece excluded.